realmazharhussain/gnomified-icons/README.md

 # gnomish-icons

-A collection of GNOME-style icons for apps whose icons look out of place on GNOME.
+Alternate versions of icons that stick out like a sore thumb on GNOME.

 **Note**: I am not an artist.
 Every icon in this collection is made/designed by someone else.
-I just collect GNOME-style icons into a unified icon theme.
+I just collect them into a unified icon theme.
 See [Credits.md](Credits.md).

 ## Installation
 First, make sure `wget`, `tar`, and `gz` are installed on your systtem.
 Then run the following